huggingface/accelerate/docs/source/quicktour.rst

 -----------------------------------------------------------------------------------------------------------------------

 In Accelerate 0.3.0, a new :class:`~accelerate.notebook_launcher` has been introduced to help you launch your training function from a notebook.
-Currently supports launching a training with TPUs on Colab, or training on one GPU, but support for training on several GPUs (if the machine on which you are running your notebook has them) is planned for a future release.
+This launcher supports launching a training with TPUs on Colab or Kaggle, as well as training on several GPUs (if the machine on which you are running your notebook has them).

 Just define a function responsible for your whole training and/or evaluation in a cell of the notebook, then execute a cell with the following code: